xu-cheng/pandoc-katex/README.md

 "\\RR" = "\\mathbb{R}"
 ```

-The configure file path can either be passed as a command line argument `--config-file /path/to/config.toml` or set by environment variable `PANDOC_KATEX_CONFIG_FILE`.
+The configuration file path can either be passed as a command line argument `--config-file /path/to/config.toml` or set by environment variable `PANDOC_KATEX_CONFIG_FILE`.

-The configure file accepts the following options.
+The configuration file accepts the following options.
 Please refer to <https://katex.org/docs/options.html> for more information.

 | Option | Meaning | Accepted values |
 |--------|---------|-----------------|